Realization of an atomic quantum Hall system in four dimensions

-Dimensionality plays a prominent role in the classification of topological physical systems \cite{ryu_topological_2010}.
-While different topological classes have been explored in condensed matter systems \cite{bansil_colloquium_2016} -- effectively described in one, two or three dimensions -- higher dimensional systems can potentially be accessed with engineered materials, based on the concept of synthetic dimensions \cite{celi_synthetic_2014,ozawa_topological_2019}.
-In particular, different protocols have been proposed to realize a generalization of a quantum Hall insulator to 4D \cite{kraus_four-dimensional_2013,price_four-dimensional_2015,ozawa_synthetic_2016}, both for time-reversal invariant systems (classes AI and AII, as realized with electronic circuits \cite{wang_circuit_2020}) and in the absence of discrete symmetry (class A).
-In 4D, a non-trivial topology leads to specific behaviour, such as the quantization of the non-linear response to both electric and magnetic perturbations, characterized by the second Chern number $\mathcal{C}_2$ \cite{zhang_four-dimensional_2001,qi_topological_2008,price_four-dimensional_2015} -- a topological invariant also relevant for tensor monopoles in high dimensions \cite{yang_generalization_1978,sugawa_second_2018,tan_experimental_2021,chen_synthetic_2022}.
-The topology of a 4D quantum Hall insulator (class A) also gives rise to anisotropic motion at the edge of the system, ballistic along a given orientation, and still prohibited along the two remaining directions of the 3D hyperedge \cite{elvang_quantum_2003}.
+Topological order plays a central role in the classification of states of matter beyond Landau's paradigm of symmetry breaking.
+It was originally introduced to explain the Hall conductance of two-dimensional (2D) quantum Hall systems, quantized by the first Chern number \cite{klitzing_new_1980,thouless_quantized_1982}.
+Since then, various forms of topological systems, such as 3D topological insulators \cite{hsieh_topological_2008} and Weyl semi-metals \cite{lu_experimental_2015,xu_discovery_2015}, have been explored in condensed matter \cite{bansil_colloquium_2016}.
+A larger variety of topological systems have been predicted, and organized in a ten-fold-way classification scheme according to the system symmetries and dimensionality \cite{ryu_topological_2010}.
+In particular, higher-dimensional systems, which can be explored in engineered systems with synthetic dimensions \cite{celi_synthetic_2014,ozawa_topological_2019}, can host special classes of topological matter \cite{ryu_topological_2010}, in particular a generalization of the quantum Hall effect in 4D \cite{frohlich_new_2000,zhang_four-dimensional_2001,karabali_quantum_2002}.
+Different protocols have been proposed \cite{kraus_four-dimensional_2013,price_four-dimensional_2015,ozawa_synthetic_2016} to realize 4D Hall insulators, both for time-reversal invariant systems (classes AI and AII) and in the absence of discrete symmetry (class A).
+In those systems, the non-trivial topology leads to specific behaviour, such as the quantization of the non-linear response to both electric and magnetic perturbations, characterized by the second Chern number $\mathcal{C}_2$ \cite{zhang_four-dimensional_2001,qi_topological_2008,price_four-dimensional_2015} -- a topological invariant also relevant for tensor monopoles in high dimensions \cite{yang_generalization_1978,sugawa_second_2018,tan_experimental_2021,chen_synthetic_2022}.
+The topology of a 4D quantum Hall insulator (class A) also gives rise to anisotropic motion close to a 3D hyperedge of the system, ballistic along a given orientation, and still prohibited along the two remaining directions of the hyperedge \cite{elvang_quantum_2003,karabali_effective_2004}.

-In this article, we realize an effectively 4D quantum Hall system using an ultracold sample of dysprosium atoms, whose motion along two spatial dimensions $x$ and $z$ is coupled to two synthetic dimensions encoded in the electronic spin $J=8$ (\fig{fig_scheme}a).
-The spin-orbit coupling is generated by two-photon optical transitions \cite{lin_synthetic_2009} (\fig{fig_scheme}b), such that it produces an effective magnetic field leading to the band structure of a class A Hall insulator in 4D.
-We reveal the quantization of the non-linear response to both electric and magnetic perturbations, except on the system edges where we observe anisotropic dispersion.
-We also probe cyclotron excitations of the center of mass, whose non-planar trajectories contrast with cyclotron motion in dimensions $D\leq3$.